jonasoesch/p9/paper.md

 The right example in figure \ref{technique-reconfigure} shows a more drastic reconfiguration of a map into a scatterplot.
 While the first chart makes it easy to see how for example the south of Italy is underdeveloped and while the north is above average, the same split can be found in the scatterplot when hovering over the dots, representing the individual regions of Italy.
 Conversely, the ranking and uniformity of countries can be extracted through visual statistics (>>Comparison) from the first chart.
 It's just much, much clearer in the second.

+Reconfigure subsumes the *pan*, *zoom*, *reorder* and *visualization change* transitions from section (>>Visualization parameters).
+We have note found reconfigure transitions to be common enough to deserve further specification into these subcategories.
+Still, the subcategories have some use when considering trying to define what a congruent *animation* for this transition might look like.
+A discussion can be found in [@Heer-07:animatedtransitions].

 ### Split characters